particle-iot/docs/README.md

 ## Particle Documentation [![Build Status](https://travis-ci.org/spark/docs.svg?branch=master)](https://travis-ci.org/spark/docs)
 =======

-Here you'll find the documentation for the Particle platform, including the Particle Cloud, Photon, and Spark Core.
+Here you'll find the documentation for the Particle platform, including the Particle Cloud, Photon, Electron, and Spark Core.

-To view this documentation, visit [our website](http://docs.particle.io), where the documentation is hosted.
+To view this documentation, visit [our website](https://docs.particle.io), where the documentation is hosted.

 ### Installation